 When the United States entered World War I, oil production escalated with the El Dorado field producing almost 29 million barrels of oil in 1918 — about nine percent of the nation’s oil.

 Although Oil Hill and its more than 8,000 residents, swimming pool, tennis courts and small golf course would disappear by the late 1950s, at the time it was called the largest “company town” in the world.

-The Stapleton No. 1 well, which produced oil until 1967, today is visited by tourists — as is the Kansas Oil Museum, which includes 20 acres of rig displays, equipment exhibits and models of the region’s refinery history.
+The Stapleton No. 1 well, which produced oil until 1967, can be visited by tourists — as can El Dorado’s Kansas Oil Museum, which includes 20 acres of rig displays, equipment exhibits and models of the region’s refinery history.
 The museum hosts events in an Energy Education Center, offers a variety of K-12 programs, and annually celebrates a “Rockfest” for aspiring geologists.

 The Kansas museum’s pumping unit exhibits, the largest one on the grounds, educates visitors about evolving production technologies.
 It includes a 1970s pumpjack donated by Hawkins Oil Company.
-Visitors explore a variety of buildings depicting a Kansas boom town like Oil Hill.
+Visitors explore a variety of buildings depicting a typical petroleum boom town like Oil Hill.

 The state’s earliest oil production began in 1892 at Neodesha in eastern Kansas — the first Kansas oil well — later proclaimed the first commercial discovery west of the Mississippi River.

 A natural gas well along the Oklahoma border at Caney, ignited in 1906 and took five weeks to bring under control (see Kansas Gas Well Fire).
 In far western Kansas, the Hugoton Natural Gas Museum preserves the history of a multistate natural gas geologic formation.